rogeryeosgit/QTProject/README.md

 14/09/2018
 - Learning what it means to have a SSR or a SPA https://www.youtube.com/watch?v=9RKX9KFeoDg
 - Trying to understand Vue SSR

+23/03/2019
+- What are best practices to use Express together with Vue frontend